Error in the Euclidean Preference Model: Conclusions

 Another important direction would be to explore the robustness of our results to different distributions over preferences, as well as to different ``ground truth'' models of preference.
-For example, our proofs assume a uniform distribution over preferences and profiles, but in practice some will be more probable than others.
+For example, our proofs assume a uniform distribution over preferences and profiles (an impartial culture), but in practice some will be more probable than others.
 It is not clear how this would affect the bounds.
+It may be possible to create algorithms that detect each of the known pathologies, and use these to assess their prevalence in real-world preference data.
+By process of elimination, such classifiers might also facilitate the discovery of as yet unknown pathologies.

+It would also be useful to understand the extent to which these bounds may contribute to sub-optimal performance of recommender systems.
+For example, it may be the case that accurately modelling ordinal preferences ``at the top end'' is more important than accuracy lower down the preference rankings, and it might be possible to accurately model the ordering of the most-preferred items, even if the complete preference ordering is not representable.

 Finally, we note that while our lower bounds are informative, they are not tight.
-It is possible that non $d$-Euclidean profiles are substantially more common, or that the information loss is substantially more severe, than the bounds themselves.
-Given the possible implications for the accuracy of a widely-used preference model, it would be valuable to improve the tightness of the lower bounds, and also to derive meaningful upper bounds.
+It is possible that non $d$-Euclidean profiles are substantially more common, or that the error is substantially more severe, than the bounds themselves.
+Given the possible implications for the accuracy of a widely-used preference model, it would be valuable to improve the tightness of the lower bounds, and to derive meaningful upper bounds.